some-ip-com/open-someip-spec/src/someip-sd.rst

 Offering a service instance shall mean that one ECU implements an instance of a service and tells other ECUs using SOME/IP-SD that they may use it.

 .. feat_req:: ⓘ
+    :id: feat_req_someipsd_769
+    :reqtype: Information
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+Finding a service instance shall mean to send a SOME/IP-SD message in order to find a needed service instance.

+.. feat_req:: ⓘ
     :id: feat_req_someipsd_20
     :reqtype: Information
     :security: NO